-- what is the return type for a function that doesn't return anything?
-If it doesn't do anything, what are some examples of what such functions might do instead?
-What does a void function's contract look like? - what statement does not need to be included within a void function? - how do you call a void function? - how do you write a contract for a function that doesn't return anything?
+- in a contract, what is the return type for a function that doesn't return anything?
+If it doesn't do anything, what are some examples of what such functions might do instead? - what statement does not need to be included within a void function? - how do you call a void function? - how do you write a contract for a function that doesn't return anything?
 How do you write its header?
 How do you call such a function?